viklund/courses/ngsintro/1609/labs/rnaseq_tutorial_in_progress.md

 <br />

 :floppy_disk: Alternatively, you can open the script in RStudio (or a text editor such as Atom or Sublime) and execute each step of the script in a live R session.
-This way you will be able to "see inside" the script and try to follow the individual steps.
+This way you will be able to "see inside" the script and you can try to follow the individual steps.

 ## Interpretation
 :computer: :floppy_disk: The results are saved as tables in the directory *GO\_react\_results*.